Our Constitution: The Bill of Rights (Grades 7–9)

 - The task for the students is to be able to put these next five amendments into their own words.
-If the teacher thinks that the students need to review the process, model how this is done by putting the graphic organizer on an overhead or Elmo so that all students can see the form.
+If you think the students need to review the process, model how this is done by putting the graphic organizer on an overhead or Elmo so that all students can see the form.
 Then, as a whole group, write a paraphrasing of the first part of the Sixth Amendment.
 In order to accomplish this the students are going to do a careful reading as they analyze the text and then restate the various parts of the amendment so it makes sense to them.

 - Depending on the class you may choose to move forward with Lesson 3, or it can be very effective to partner this lesson with short video clips that show the impact of the Bill of Rights.
 The following Gilder Lehrman videos may be helpful:

 - Madison’s Influence on the US Constitution, Jack Rakove